 “Make your product in the United States, sell it in Asia and then spend your profits in Europe” says Tej Kohli.
 The 61-year-old investor and philanthropist is sitting in his newly constructed garage at his home in leafy Oxfordshire, England.
 Since 2006 the family home, which sits within several acres of immaculately landscaped gardens, has been home to Tej Kohli, his wife Wendy and their teenage son and daughter, aged 17 and 14.

 Kohli stands by this philosophy.
-England is where he spends quality time with his family and enjoys driving his cars and eating at the best restaurants that are located around his plush offices on Berkeley Square in Mayfair.
-But Kohli has no direct investments in the United Kingdom, preferring instead the fast-growth markets of Asia and the emerging technology clusters in Europe.
+England is where he spends quality time with his family and enjoys driving his cars and eating at the restaurants located near top his plush Mayfair offices.
+But Kohli has no direct investments in the United Kingdom, preferring instead the fast-growth markets of Asia.

 Tej Kohli is a colourful character with a passion for problem solving.
 He is also full of surprises.
 During a tour of the gardens, an unassuming doorway cut into a hedge opens to reveal a 2-acre Japanese Garden.
 “We flew the designers and gardeners in from Japan” says Kohli.
-“They lived on site for nearly a year building the garden, and it takes a lot of effort to continually nurture and care for it”.
+“They lived on site for nearly a year building the garden”.

 The ‘Wild West’ Days Of The Dot Com Boom

 “It was very profitable” says Kohli, “but also highly technical.
 Today people take a lot of online technologies for granted, but we were figuring them out, building them from the ground up and then competing in a constant arms race to remain the best.
-By the time that I left in 2006 the company employed hundreds of software developers around the world”.
+By the time that I left in 2006 the company employed hundreds of software developers in India and Costa Rica”.

 “Today people take a lot of online technologies for granted, but we were figuring them out, building them from the ground up and then competing in a constant arms race to remain the best.”